giotto-ai/giotto-deep/docs/source/parallel.rst

    BERT --- 2x GeForce RTX 3090

-The next two figure present the execution of BERT on 4x Tesla T4 and BERT Big on 2x Tesla T4.
+:numref:`benchmark-bert-4t4` and :numref:`benchmark-bertbig-2t4` present the execution of BERT on 4x Tesla T4 and BERT Big on 2x Tesla T4.
 Each time showing an improvement of the execution time when using parallelisation.

 .. _benchmark-bert-4t4: